-HIS 342 - Colonial, Revolutionary, and Early National America, 1607-1800 3 hours credit

-This course is a study of the formation of European colonies in North America, the British ascendancy, the emergence of sentiment for independence, the Revolutionary War, the Articles of Confederation, the Constitution, and the rule of the Federalists.
+HIS 342 - Colonial, Revolutionary, and Early National America, 1607-1800 3 hours credit emergence of sentiment for independence, the Revolutionary War, the Articles of Confederation, the Constitution, and the rule of the Federalists.
 Prerequisites: HIS 201, 202.
 Offered on sufficient demand.